yaroslav-dyn/voda-state/README.md

-# HydroFocus
+# VodaState

-HydroFocus is a water-themed productivity web application designed to help users manage their time effectively using a unique drop timer concept.
+VodaState is a water-themed productivity web application designed to help users manage their time effectively using a unique drop timer concept.
 The app encourages focused work sessions with motivational features and progress tracking, all wrapped in a clean, intuitive interface.

 ## Features